-Schools may have their own registered personnel enter the data, or schools may require students to enter their data through a separate Student Portal.
+Schools may have their own registered personnel enter the data.
 If the school requires students to use the Student Portal, schools must go in afterward to review the students’ data to ensure accuracy, then approve the data for submission to the MDHE.

 Each school user must register and maintain a separate ID and password.
 It is not acceptable for users to share an ID and password.

 It is our recommendation the school perform data entry by program cohort as soon as possible after students begin instruction, then again as soon as possible when the cohort graduates (or as soon as practicable after a student withdraws or is dismissed).

 The department strives to ensure the collected data is as complete and accurate as possible.
 This effort supports the overall intent of the data collection process, which is to provide clear consumer information about the schools and to inform policy and decision makers concerning the nature and scope of this educational sector.
 However, completion of individual data items is optional and records missing some responses should still be submitted by the school to the department.
 In general, items not completed will be recorded as unknown.

 Do we have to provide the full social security number (SSN)?

 The department would encourage schools to provide complete SSNs to assist in data analysis.
 However, reporting an SSN is optional; schools may also provide only the last four digits.
 Schools should not use SSNs or student names as the Student ID, so these data do not typically include names, addresses, or other identifying information.
 The data are important because they are shared, under an agreement ensuring data security and integrity, with the Departments of Economic Development and Elementary and Secondary Education for purposes of meeting federal reporting requirements.
 When SSN data are not reported as part of this process, placement information cannot be generated and the school may be required to manually supplement this information.